devtechsystems/devtechsys.com/_projects/Evaluation-of-the-Initiative-f.md

 ---
-title: Evaluation Of The Initiative F
+title: Evaluation of the Initiative for Social Action and Renewal (ISAR) Central Asia Activities
 Project Title: Evaluation of the Initiative for Social Action and Renewal (ISAR) Central Asia Activities
 Start Year: '2001'